AlexMorson/gsa-ultra-2019/pizza-time/README.md

 - ![\inline 1 \leq N \leq 1000](http://latex.codecogs.com/svg.latex?%5Cinline%201%20%5Cleq%20N%20%5Cleq%201000)
 - ![\inline 1 \leq M \leq 1000](http://latex.codecogs.com/svg.latex?%5Cinline%201%20%5Cleq%20M%20%5Cleq%201000)
 - ![\inline 0 \leq A_{i_j} \leq 10^9](http://latex.codecogs.com/svg.latex?%5Cinline%200%20%5Cleq%20A_%7Bi_j%7D%20%5Cleq%2010%5E9)

+## My Solution

+I had a lot of false starts with this problem.
+The first strategy I took was to find the "peaks" in the grid, then explore from there, keeping track of the longest way to get to each tile in the grid.
+However, the way that I explored the grid meant that I was doing a lot of wasted work, so my solution ran out of time on the hidden test cases.
+Then eventually I had the idea to think about the grid as a directed graph, and realised that it must be acyclic because the value of adjacent nodes must be strictly decreasing.
+This meant that I could topologically sort the graph and explore the grid in topological order, giving a linear time solution and eliminating the wasted work.